-The graph below shows the number of pupils starting school in Surrey Heath in each of the academic years 2010 - 2014, and then estimates the number of pupils that will require a reception place in a primary school in Surrey Heath between 2016 and 2024.
+The graph below shows the number of pupils starting school in Surrey Heath in each of the academic years 2011 - 2016, and then estimates the number of pupils that will require a reception place in a primary school in Surrey Heath between 2017 and 2026.

-On the basis of the known increase in birth rate and projected housing completions, the number of children entering primary was set to peak in 2016, before declining and reaching a plateau.
-From 2016 onwards, any increases in demand will be dependent on the volume of housing developments that is agreed by the borough council.
+On the basis of the known increase in birth rate and projected housing completions, the number of children entering primary was set to peak in 2016, before declining and reaching a stable level throughout the planning period.
+From 2017 onwards, any increases in demand will be dependent on the volume of housing developments that is agreed by the borough council.

-The following projects have been commissioned to meet demand, with some of the temporary (bulge) classes leading to permanent expansions:
+In the last three years, the following projects have been commissioned to meet demand, with some of the temporary (bulge) classes leading to permanent expansions:

-Name of School Year Bulge class or permanent expansion Previous PAN New PAN Connaught Junior School 2014 Bulge class 90 120 Bisley CE Primary School 2015 Permanent 45 60 Connaught Junior School 2015 Permanent 90 120
+Name of School Year Bulge class or permanent expansion Previous PAN New PAN Bisley CE Primary School 2015 Permanent 45 60 Connaught Junior School 2015 Permanent 90 120

-Currently, Surrey Heath has a small surplus of primary places and has reached its peak of primary cohorts earlier than other boroughs or districts in Surrey.
-However, there is likely to be a shortage of places when housing developments, such as in Deepcut, are completed.
+Currently, Surrey Heath has a small, but in some areas significant, number of surplus of primary places having reached its peak of primary cohorts earlier than other boroughs or districts.
+However, there is a potential shortage of places when housing developments, such as in Deepcut, are completed.
 A new 2FE primary school (420 places) is being planned as part of the redevelopment of Princess Royal Barracks but the timing of its opening will depend on the pace with which the proposed housing comes forward.

-Historically there tends to be an overflow of school applications between Surrey Heath and its neighbouring Hampshire schools, and so developments in neighbouring authorities are monitored closely for any impact that these may have on the borough.
+Historically, there tends to be an overflow of school applications between Surrey Heath and its neighbouring Hampshire schools, and so developments in neighbouring authorities are monitored closely for any impact that these may have on the borough.

 Any school organisation changes that are planned in the borough are primarily to rectify historical imbalances between infant and junior provision, or to equalise a school's PAN into infant class size groups.
 The latter applies to South Camberley Primary School, where the PAN increased from 110 to 120 in September 2016.
+The Council will need to monitor the impact of the reductions in birth rate and the existence of surplus places within the schools throughout this planning period.

 It is useful to understand how accurate the forecasts are year on year.
-In 2015, it was forecast that there would be 1012 children on roll at Surrey Heath primary schools in Reception year.
-The school census from October 2015 showed that there were actually 1005 children on roll, giving an over-estimation of less than 0.1%.
+In 2016, it was forecast that there would be 1,044 children on roll at Surrey Heath primary schools in Reception year.
+The school census from October 2016 showed that there were actually 1,010 children on roll, giving an over-estimation of 3%.